ricardo-perello/nft_warehouse/README.md

 - **Secure Storage**: Protect your NFTs with state-of-the-art security.
 - **Trading Platform**: Seamlessly buy, sell, and trade NFTs.
 - **User-Friendly Interface**: Navigate and manage your assets with ease using our intuitive design.
-- **Comprehensive Analytics**: Track and analyze your NFT portfolio with detailed insights.
-- **Radix-Blockchain **: Compatible with the Radix blockchain network for greater asset management.
+- **Radix-Blockchain**: Compatible with the Radix blockchain network for greater asset management.

 ## Usage